DJDevon3/My_Circuit_Python_Projects/README.md

 # Circuit Python Projects by DJDevon3

-### Circuit Python Coding Language
+### Circuit Python
-- Open-source & owned by Adafruit

-Circuit Python is a fork of Micropython intended to run on small computers called Microcontrollers.
+- is a fork of Micropython intended to run on small computers called Microcontrollers.
 - Python
   - Micropython
     - CircuitPython

-I've re-organized projects by board type as some projects contain specific board or add-on board code.
+I've organized projects by board type as some projects contain specific board or add-on board code.

 Adafruit Ecosystem Terminology:
 - Board = Feather